henrybear327/CCU-Search-Engine/assignment2/version2/readme.md

 6. Watch out for deadlock!
     * Acquire locks all following the same sequence
 7. `pkill "Google Chrome"` you will need this!
+8. When working with toml, elastic, STRUCT MUST START WITH CAPITAL LETTERS!
+WTFFF

 ## external packages